MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 > [!TIP]
 > It's recommended to create a page, from which you can type in these three keys, so that you're not hardcoding any values.

 The following example shows how to save the authorization information by calling the `Azure OpenAI` codeunit.
 The `SetAuthorization` procedure saves the authorization information in the `IsolatedStorage` object, which provides isolation between extensions, so that you can keep keys/values in one extension from being accessed from other extensions.
+The ApiKey variable is defined as `NonDebuggable`, which means that it won't be available to the debugger for inspection.

 An alternative to using the `IsolatedStorage` object, if you're building an AppSource app, is to use the AppSource Key Vault.
 For more information, see [Setting up App Key Vaults for Business Central Online](../administration/setup-app-key-vault.md).